NorbertasL/monkees-band-website/README.md

 ### *Testing*
 * Header/Nav-bar
   * Tested on all screen sizes
-  * Made sure nav buttons align
+  * Tested nav buttons align on different screen sizes
-  * Made sure logo and header text align
+  * Tested logo and header text align in all sizes
+  * Tested all the nav links/logo links

 * Footer Testing
+  * Tested alignment of elements in all sizes
+  * Tested "Book Us Now!" links
+  * Tested the social links.They point to the default social links only

 ---
 ### *Deployment*